-South Florida hunkers down for Irma’s impact, classes canceled until Sept.
+Initial damage assessments on campuses identify “major safety hazards”, classes canceled until Sept.
 18

 UPDATE, 2:28 p.m., Sept.
 10, 2017: The university has sent out a new advisory that announced classes would resume on Monday, Sept.
 18, at the earliest.
 The fall academic calendar is currently undergoing revision.

-Vice President of Student Affairs Patricia Whitely said that this was a joint decision made by administration and emergency management personnel for the Coral Gables and RSMAS campuses.
+Vice President for Student Affairs Patricia Whitely said that this was a joint decision made by administration and emergency management personnel for the Coral Gables and RSMAS campuses.
 The medical campus and the University of Miami Health System will make their own decisions.

 Millions are currently without power in Miami, and the campus did not have power as of 12:45 p.m.